+Source: [2] MSDN .Net Framework System Requirements

 Design and Implementation Constraints

 There are a number of limitations the software must accommodate.
 This software will not have access to the customer’s database, and so it is designed around importing and exporting the data to and from Excel files.
 For this reason, the software is built around using the .Net Framework’s Interoperability library.
 The data the software will work with is sensitive in nature, so as a security consideration this software will not have any internet or network connectivity.